martgnz/journocoders-geogrid/README.md

 ## Installing R

-First you need to install R. If you're using macOS you can simply use [homebrew](https://brew.sh) with `brew install R` (see install instructions if you don't know about it).
+First you need to install R. If you're using macOS you can simply use [homebrew](https://brew.sh) with `brew install R` (see [install instructions](https://brew.sh), you'll need to open the Mac terminal).
 If you use GNU/Linux, please refer to your package manager.
 If you use Windows you can [install R through CRAN](https://cran.rstudio.com/).

 Once you have R installed please do get [RStudio](https://www.rstudio.com/products/rstudio/download/#download).
 It is a comfortable environment to write R code, with inline documentation and examples.